raspberrypilearning/comic-character/en/step_2.md

 ## Add Copyright message to footer

 In this step, you will create a Copyright message and a function to automatically update the current year.
 You will add this to your footer section.

-<iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-step2" width="100%" height="400" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>
+<iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-step2" width="100%" height="800" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-<span style="color: #0faeb0">**Copyright**</span> is a law that stops people from using someone else's work without their permission.
-It is a legal consideration when building apps on the web or for other devices because of the content used.
-This includes images, videos, music and other ideas.
+<span style="color: #0faeb0">**Copyright**</span> is a legal protection that stops people from using someone else's work (e.g. websites, images, music) without their permission.
 </p>

-In modern web design, websites include a footer section, displaying a Copyright message.
-The Copyright message consists of the following:
+In modern web design, websites include a footer section, displaying a copyright message.

+A copyright message usually contains:
-+ a Copyright symbol Ⓒ
++ a copyright symbol Ⓒ
-+ the name of the owner of the website
++ the owner of the website
-+ the current year in which the user is viewing the website
++ the year the content was published

 --- task ---